benjamin-jacobson/s3-phase-1-project/readme_strategy_and_timeline.md

   - It uses a public API
   - It uses a db.json file using json-server
   - It uses an API for
-    - get collection of at least 5 objects with each object having at least 3 attributes.
+    - Get collection of at least 5 objects with each object having at least 3 attributes.
     - All API interations asynchronously and use JSON as the communication format.
   - Entire app must run on a single page.
 There should be NO redirects or reloads.
-  - Event listeners used (3 distint) added using JavaScript's .addEventListener() method.
+  - Event listeners used (3 distinct) added using JavaScript's .addEventListener() method.
   - Use of javascript array iteration methods (map, forEach, filter, etc).

 - **API, Data, And Use**